Joako360/osm2city/doc/manual/generation.rst

 Setting the Working Directory
 =============================

 ``osm2city`` needs to make some assumption about the absolute paths.
-Unfortunately there are still some residuals assuming the the information is processed relative to a specific directory (e.g. the root folder of ``osm2city``).
-Please report if you cannot find generated or copied files (e.g. textures) respectively get file related exceptions.

 It is recommended to make conscious decisions about the :ref:`directory structure <chapter-creating-directory-structure-label>` and choosing the ``WORKING_DIRECTORY`` accordingly.